 - Dirty lint filter: This filter collects lint during drying cycles, preventing it from clogging dryer vents.
 However, if the filter becomes clogged, airflow within the dryer drum can be restricted.
 While the lint filter should be emptied after every drying cycle, it also requires regular cleanings to remove dirt and residue.
 Rinse the filter under running water and allow it to air dry.
 Before replacing the filter, remove any buildup from the filter housing as well.

 - Clogged dryer vents: Even if the lint filter is cleaned regularly, lint can accumulate in the dryer vents, restricting air circulation.
 It’s recommended that you clean dryer vents annually to remove buildup.
-Be sure to include the exterior vent hood on the outside of your house as well.
+Start by disconnecting the dryer from the power source, then detach the vent hose from the back of the unit and gently clean it with a vent brush or vacuum attachment.
+Remember to also check and clean the exterior vent cover for optimal airflow and prevention of lint buildup.

 - Pinched vent hose: If the vent hose is pinched or crimped it can restrict airflow within the dryer.
 While you may be able to straighten a pinched hose, it should be replaced if damaged.